martyn82/handbook/docs/_pages/tactics/performance/demand/bound-execution-times.md

 top: tactics
 parent: tactics-performance-demand
 grandparent: tactics-performance
+excerpt: Setting appropriate time-outs is a tactic to reduce resource demand.
 ---

 Place a limit on how much execution time is used to respond to an event.
 Sometimes this makes sense and sometimes it does not.
 For iterative, data-dependent